Are you looking for a new science fiction book to read?

 Raised on Mars, Valentine Michael Smith returns to Earth and tries to fit in.
 His unusual upbringing makes him seem superhuman, but he attempts to help his Earth kin understand things from a different perspective.

 - The Demolished Man by Alfred Bester

 Set in the 24th century when telepaths (“Espers”) are common, and police are telepathic as well.
 Ben Reich tries to evade the telepathic police for a murder he wants to commit.
-The story opens up the moral issues of using telepathy, regulated mostly by a guild, but raises issues about the exclusion of telepaths who run astray as well as psychological intrigue.
+The story opens up the moral issues of using telepathy, regulated mostly by a guild, but raises concerns about the exclusion of telepaths who run astray as well as psychological intrigue.

 - Solaris by Stanislaw Lem

 Solaris follows humans’ failed attempts to communicate with extraterrestrial intelligence.
-The sentient planet tests the researchers with their own memories and emotions.
+The sentient planet tests the researchers with their memories and emotions.

 - Cloud Atlas by David Mitchell

 A story spanning time and space and connections between various characters, Cloud Atlas explores the theme of fate with a mind-bending narrative.

 - The Left Hand of Darkness by Ursula K. Le Guin